AtharvaChile/Online-Bookstore-Data-Analysis-using-SQL/README.md

 The project consists of the following datasets:

-File Name	                  Description

-Books.csv                  	Contains information about books such as title, author, price, and category
+Books.csv  :                	Contains information about books such as title, author, price, and category

-Customers.csv	              Contains customer details
+Customers.csv	  :            Contains customer details

-Orders.csv	                Contains order transactions and purchase details
+Orders.csv	     :           Contains order transactions and purchase details

-OnlineBookStoreSQL.sql	    SQL queries used to perform the analysis
+OnlineBookStoreSQL.sql:	    SQL queries used to perform the analysis

 ## 📊 Business Questions Solved